3. Floating-Point Model Preparation

 3.4.3 How to convert previous channel last input into channel first?

 We provide a simple Python API to help you convert the input data from channel last to channel first.
-The API is called ktc.convert_channel_last_to_first(image)
+The API is called ktc.convert_channel_last_to_first(image).

-is a numpy array with shape (H, W, C) or (N, H, W, C), where N is the batch size, C is the channel size, H and W represent height and width.
+The input parameter image is a numpy array with shape (H, W, C) or (N, H, W, C), where N is the batch size, C is the channel size, H and W represent height and width.

 The return value is also a numpy array with shape (N, C, H, W).